Divorce is a complex and emotionally charged process that often involves negotiating the division of…

 Communication patterns, such as treating a spouse with contempt or withdrawing from tough conversations, often result in dissolved marriages.
 One researcher said that these negative behaviors can be very difficult for people to alter because that requires adopting respectful strategies when dealing with conflict.

-A person who believes that a marriage has reached the point of divorce could ask an attorney for information about the process.
+A person who believes that marriage has reached the point of divorce could ask an attorney for information about the process despite the age, education and attitude differences.
 An attorney might explain how the law could guide child custody and property division.
 Specific financial issues, such as splitting retirement accounts or paying spousal support, could be researched by the attorney.
 A legal representative could also challenge efforts by the former partner to infringe upon the person’s property or parental rights.